nickweedon/saml-ecp-client-js/README.md

 ** Channel binding?? (maybe no support for this)
 * Possibly provide support for SP issuing a list of IDPs to choose from
 * Possibly provide support for the IDP returning HTML as a response
+* Report SOAP errors returned by the IdP.
+Easiest way to reproduce this is to do a 'replace' on something in the PAOS AuthnRequest XML block which will cause signature validation to fail.
+Then use the resulting SOAP error in unit tests.